barrymichaeldoyle/supabase-react-query-codegen/README.md

 ## Features ⭐️

-- Automatically generates TypeScript types and React Query hooks for your Supabase database.
+- Automatically generates TypeScript types and TanStack Query hooks for your Supabase database.
 - Reduces manual work and the likelihood of errors.
 - Increases developer productivity by providing ready-to-use hooks for fetching data.